So I mentioned we went to the Wisconsin Dells for an overnight getaway with the kids over the weekend.

-The “Dells” are huge in our area as a little getaway place for families.
-It is a town filled with cool water parks, beautiful scenery, fun boat rides and lots of kitchy stores filled with….well….for lack of a better word…junk.
+The “Dells” is huge in our area as a little getaway place for families.
+It is a town filled with cool water parks, beautiful scenery, fun boat rides, and lots of kitschy stores filled with junk.

 The cheapest water park rooms we could find were $193.00 a night without tax.

 This did not deter me, however, so I kept plugging along, knowing there must be a better way.

 There is this little mom and pop motel on the quiet side of town that we always used to stay in when we would go in the past that was running a special $99 a night ($110 with tax) but with your stay you get 4 free Wilderness Resort water park passes for 2 days!!

 A great deal, so we completely jumped on it and wondered what the hitch was?